It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 43. Get politically informed.
 Find out what candidates are going to appear on your ballot in the upcoming election (as well as any ballot initiatives) and find out more about each one of them.
 Compare the candidates running for the same office and make a rational decision about each campaign.
 You can do most of this research online today – if you can’t, call the local offices of each political party to find out about local candidates.
 Doing this will make you an informed voter and likely an influential one, since you can state clear reasons why you’re supporting the candidates you’re supporting and this can often sway others.

 44. Take some digital photographs and share them online.
-If you’re building a natural collection or observing anything interesting at all, take along your digital camera and snap some photographs of it (if you don’t have a digital camera, borrow one).
+If you’re building a natural collection or observing anything interesting at all, take along your smartphone or camera and snap some photographs of it.
 Then, take these images and share them with others on a photo-sharing site like Flickr.
 Be sure to put in the effort to add detailed notes about each picture so that others may enjoy them as well.

 45. Discover new music you might like.
-There are countless online tools available to you that can help you find new music that matches your tastes.
-My favorite is Last.fm, which allows you to type in the name of a musical artist you like.
-Based on that information (and the listening habits of millions of iTunes users), the program will create a radio station of nothing but similar artists, virtually ensuring you’ll find at least something compelling.
+There are countless free online streaming services available to you that can help you find new music that matches your tastes.
+Sites like Pandora or Last.fm allow you to type in the name of a musical artist you like, and then get a customized radio station of nothing but similar artists, virtually ensuring you’ll discover some compelling new music.

 46. Create an interesting video and share it on YouTube.
-All this takes is a digital camera capable of capturing video, some basic video editing software (like the free iMovie for Macs or Windows Movie Maker for PCs), and some creativity.
+All this takes is a smartphone or digital camera capable of capturing video, some basic video editing software (there are free web-based programs online), and some creativity.
 Think of something interesting that you could make a compelling video about, create a tight script for that video, then go around collecting the shots you need.
 Once you’re done, edit the video into a slick presentation and upload it to YouTube for the world to see.
+Keep it up, and you could potentially create a new income stream.

 48. Dig deep into a blog.
 Got a blog you enjoy reading (like, say, this one)?
-Go way back into the site’s archives and read some of the older stuff.
+Go waaaay back into the site’s archives and read some of the older stuff.
 You’ll often find that the writing has changed drastically since the early days and that you’ve missed out on a ton of interesting and compelling ideas.
-Look for an “archives” page – for The Simple Dollar, you can start with the chronology.
+Look for an “archives” page — you can dig through thousands of my past The Simple Dollar posts here.

 49. Attend a free concert.
 Many communities offer free weekly municipal concerts in the park and larger cities often have multiple free concerts each day in various places.
 Pay attention to the community calendar and other resources and go by yourself to a concert.
 Live music can be a very compelling and exciting thing – don’t miss out on an opportunity to enjoy it.